-- FEMA opened two Disaster Recovery Centers today (May 10) in Douglas and Washington counties to provide one-on-one assistance for people affected by the April tornadoes. - Recovery specialists from FEMA and the U.S. Small Business Administration are providing information about available recovery programs and helping people with their applications.
+- Two Disaster Recovery Centers are now open in Douglas and Washington counties to provide oneon-one assistance for people affected by the April tornadoes. - Recovery specialists from FEMA and the U.S. Small Business Administration are providing information about available recovery programs and helping people with their applications.